Basílica de Nuestra Señora del Pilar Zaragoza Spain

 Other general safety considerations for travel in Spain:

 • Drinking water – the tap water in Spain is safe to drink almost everywhere in the country.
-However old pipes may lead to some contamination in the water.
+However old pipes may lead to some contamination.

 • Mosquitoes – the tiger mosquito has been present in Spain since 2004.
 This type of mosquito spreads diseases such as Zika, dengue and chikunguya.